 A TPE is designed to be more of an educational process than punitive, but UPICs take a different approach.

-“The TPEs that I’ve seen are a more productive and collaborative process with the contractors to improve a provider’s documentation and processes,” Jennifer Weaver, attorney and health care industry co-chair at national health care law firm Waller, told Hospice News.
+“The TPEs that I’ve seen are a more productive and collaborative process with the contractors to improve a provider’s documentation and processes,” Jennifer Weaver, attorney and health care industry co-chair at national health care law firm Holland & Knight (formerly Waller), told Hospice News.
 “It’s actually been helpful in improving their compliance operations.
 UPICs are very disruptive.”

 UPIC entities contract with CMS to conduct investigations and audits related to potential fraud, waste or abuse within Medicare and Medicaid programs in their geographic jurisdictions.